Words by Edward Biddulph

 The surviving pages of Geoffrey Jenkins’ original Per Fine Ounce have not been incorporated into Peter Vollmer’s novel, but a few of Jenkins’ ideas for the novel are worked into the story.
 Jeremy Duns brought to light a letter from John Pearson to Jenkins which mentions gold bicycle chains and baobab wood coffins.
 The chains appear in the book as leashes around the necks of VanRyn’s pet hyenas (a Bondian idea lifted from Jenkins’ novel A Cleft of Stars), and baobab trees are frequently mentioned.

-Overall, however, the book is an exciting page-turner, and gives us a flavour of what might have been had Jenkins’ novel been published.
-If you cannot wait until September 8th when Anthony Horowitz‘s James Bond novel is published, this continuation Bond-like novel nicely fills the gap.
+Overall, the book is an exciting page-turner and gives us a flavour of what might have been had Jenkins’ novel been published.